open-gitops/documents/GLOSSARY.md

 - ## Feedback

     Open GitOps follows [control-theory](https://en.wikipedia.org/wiki/Control_theory) and operates in a closed-loop.
-In control theory, feedback represents how attempts to apply a desired state have affected the actual state.
-For example if the desired state requires more nodes than exist in a system, the software agent may make attempts to add nodes, or to send alerts to human operators.
+In control theory, feedback represents how previous attempts to apply a desired state have affected the actual state.
+For example if the desired state requires more resources than exist in a system, the software agent may make attempts to add resources, to automatically rollback to a previous version, or to send alerts to human operators.